 5. Use your content – Now that your content is written, use the white paper as a call-to-action for other marketing activities.
 For example, you can link a white paper that explains how to use a specific product feature on that product’s web page.
 This shows customers you can provide more expertise in specific technical areas such as a product feature, industry trend, or technical process.

-For more helpful tips on how to create compelling content targeted towards engineers, download our free guide, Smart Marketing for Engineers.
+For more helpful tips on how to create compelling content targeted to engineers and technical audiences, access our content marketing resources and get started today.